-Following are the major differences between short term and the long term assets.
+Following are the major differences between short-term and long-term assets.

-- The long term assets are such assets that are used for long duration i.e. more than a year in the business to generate revenue whereas short term assets are those assets that are used for less than a year and generate revenue/income within one year period.
+- Long-term assets are used for a long duration, i.e., more than a year in the business, to generate revenue.
+In contrast, short-term assets are those used for less than a year and generate revenue/income within one year.

-- The long term assets are not readily converted into cash as they are used for several years so they are not used to meet short term operational requirements of the business whereas short term assets are used to meet the short term operational requirements of the business as these assets are readily converted into cash.
+- The long-term assets are not readily converted into cash as they are used for several years, so they are not used to meet the business’s short-term operational requirements.
+In contrast, short-term assets are used to meet the business’s short-term operational requirements as these assets are readily converted into cash.

-- The depreciation is charged on Long term assets which divide the cost of such asset by booking it as an expense over the period of its useful life whereas no such depreciation is charged on the short term assets of the business.
+- The depreciation is charged on Long-term assets, dividing the cost of such assets by booking it as an expense over the period of its useful life.
+In contrast, no such depreciation is charged on the short-term assets of the business.

-- On sale of long term assets the capital gain and loss earned and incurred respectively are referred to as long term capital gain/l loss whereas on the sale of short term asset, the gain/loss incurred is referred to as short term capital gain/loss.
+- On the sale of long-term assets, the capital gain and loss earned and incurred, respectively, are referred to as long-term capital gain/l loss, whereas on the sale of short-term assets, the gain/loss incurred is referred to as short-term capital gain/loss.

 The advantages of short terms assets are:

-- The short term assets are the most liquid assets of the company so they are the most essential part of the business because they are available to meet short term requirements.
+- The short-term assets are the company’s most liquid assets, so they are an essential part of the business because they are available to meet short-term requirements.

-- The cost of funding on the short term assets of the company is low as compared to the long term assets and the loans to purchase short term asset are faster to obtain.
+- The cost of funding the company’s short-term assets is low compared to the long-term assets, and the loans to purchase short-term assets are faster to obtain.

-- If the short term assets are more in the company then it shows that the liquidity position of the company is very high.
+- If the short-term assets are more in the company, it shows that its liquidity position is very high.

-- Also, the amount of current assets are used to do the ratio analysis as the figure is used to calculate various liquidity ratios such as current ratio, quick ratio, etc. so that the liquidity position of the company can be measured.
+- Also, the amount of current assets is used to do the ratio analysis as the figure is used to calculate various liquidity ratios such as current ratio, quick ratio, etc. so that the company’s liquidity position can be measured.

 The advantages of short terms assets are:

-- Sometimes the large portion of the current assets in the business indicates that the financial position of the company is not good.
+- Sometimes the large portion of the current assets in the business indicates that the company’s financial position is not good.

-- If the current assets are too much that it also reflects that short-term assets are stuck are unable to get realized into cash which can result in the loss of market share of the business.
+- If the current assets are too much, it also reflects that short-term assets are stuck and are unable to get realized into cash which can result in the loss of market share of the business.

-Thus, Short term assets are the assets that are highly liquid as they are readily convertible into cash.
-These assets are helpful in the working capital management of the company as the funds are arranged from these short term assets to meet the day to day requirement of the business.
-These assets include cash balance, bank balance, inventory and other assets that can generate revenue within a period of one year.
+Thus, Short term assets are highly liquid as they are readily convertible into cash.
+These assets are helpful in the company’s working capital management as the funds are arranged from these short-term assets to meet the day-to-day requirement of the business.
+These assets include cash balance, bank balance, inventory, and other assets that can generate revenue within a period of one year.

 This is a guide to Short Term Assets.
-Here we also discuss the definition and examples of short term assets along with advantages and disadvantages.
+Here we also discuss the definition and examples of short-term assets, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –